 Principal Faculty, the PA Program Director and the PA Medical Director will post their office hours each semester of at least three hours per week of availability for consultation.
 For an appointment outside of scheduled hours, please contact them via email, phone or in-person.
-Principal faculty members maintain an open-door policy, but students should not enter a faculty member's office without permission.
+Principal Faculty maintain an opendoor policy, but students should not enter a faculty member's office without permission.